yoeriboven/laravel-log-db/README.md

 ## Usage

-To use the db log channel, either:
+To use the database channel, either:

-1. Add it to the stack channel for combined logging:
+- Add it to the stack channel for combined logging:
 ```php
 // config/logging.php
 return [